-The Conservative Party of New York State weighed in on Tuesday’s Democratic mayoral primary, accusing the Democratic Party of veering toward socialism and pledging to do “everything in its power” to oppose Zohran Mamdani’s anticipated candidacy in the general election.
+The Conservative Party of New York State weighed in on Tuesday’s Democratic mayoral primary, accusing the Democratic Party of veering toward socialism and pledging to do “everything in its power” to oppose Zohran Mamdani’s candidacy in the general election.

-The Conservative Party of New York State did not hold a primary on Tuesday, though Bronx resident Irene Estrada had previously attempted to seek the party’s mayoral nomination.
-The state organization has so far opted not to back Republican Curtis Sliwa, whom it also declined to endorse in 2021, when it instead placed former NYPD officer Bill Pepitone on its ballot line.
-The party has often supported Republican nominees in past elections, and no official reason was ever given for its decision not to back Sliwa.
-However, its Rockland County affiliate announced its support for Sliwa on Wednesday afternoon.
+As of this article, it has opted not to back Republican Curtis Sliwa, whom it similarly declined to endorse in 2021, instead placing former NYPD officer Bill Pepitone on its ballot line that cycle.
+This is notable because the party has historically supported Republican nominees except under certain circumstances, and no official reason has been given for its decision not to back Sliwa.

 The text of the statement published by the party is included below: